 RF Module Updates

-For users of the RF Module, COMSOL Multiphysics® version 5.3 brings a Part Library for common RF devices, extended options for the Lumber Element boundary condition, and S-parameter calculation for transient simulations.
+For users of the RF Module, COMSOL Multiphysics® version 5.3 brings a Part Library for common RF devices, extended options for the Lumped Element boundary condition, and S-parameter calculation for transient simulations.
 Browse all of the RF Module updates in more detail below.

 New RF Part Library